UK economy enters recession after record 20% slump | DW | 12.08.2020

 The UK economy has shrunk by 20.4% between April and June, when the coronavirus lockdown was at its most severe.
 Experts say the downturn brought on by the pandemic led to the biggest fall in quarterly GDP on record.

 The UK on Wednesday officially fell into recession for the first time in 11 years.
-The economy collapsed by a record 20.4% in the second quarter as a result of coronavirus lockdown measures imposed to contain the outbreak.
+The economy collapsed by a record 20.4% in the second quarter, compared to the first quarter, as a result of coronavirus lockdown measures imposed to contain the outbreak.

 Between April and June, household spending plunged as businesses were ordered to shut down, while industries such as construction rolled back on output and production.